Representation of fermions in the Pati-Salam model: Gauge bosons in the minimal coulping Lagrangian

-not yet being observed and the mass generating mechanism of gauge bosons $Y^{1}$ and $Y^{2}$ is interesting.
-The electric charge of gauge bosons $Y^{1}$ and $Y^{2}$ is 0.
-Two examples of beyond SM neutral gauge bosons FCNCs are in Fig.~\ref{pic3}.
+not yet being observed and the mass generating mechanism of gauge bosons $Y^{1}$, $Y^{2}$, $Y^{1}_{*}$ and $Y^{2}_{*}$ is interesting.
+The electric charges of gauge bosons $Y^{1}$, $Y^{2}$, $Y^{1}_{*}$ and $Y^{2}_{*}$ are 0.
+The fermion-antifermion-boson vertexes about $Y$ are show in Fig.~\ref{picY}.
+Two examples of beyond SM tree level FCNCs are in Fig.~\ref{pic3}.